couchbaselabs/vagrants/README.md

 Just change into the appropriate directory and call `vagrant up`.
 Everything else will be done for you, but you need internet access.

 Additionally, you can specify the number of nodes to provision from the command line by using the environment variable VAGRANT_NODES.
 For example: `VAGRANT_NODES=3 vagrant up` will provision a 3 node cluster.
-If you do not specify a number a 4 node cluster will be created by default. `VAGRANT_CPUS` and `VAGRANT_RAM`s are also available.
+If you do not specify a number a 4 node cluster will be created by default. `VAGRANT_CPUS` and `VAGRANT_RAM` are also available.

 **IP Ranges:**